rockettheme/docs/Docs/phpbb/start/install.md

 1. **Enable Board-wide Emails** Enables or disables email sent by the board.
 Emails are used to notify users of direct messages, comments on followed threads, etc.

-2. **Use SMTP for Email** If you have a named server you'd like to have email sent through (as opposed to the local mail function) then you'll want to select **Yes**.
+2. **Use SMTP for Email** If you have a named server you would like to have email sent through (as opposed to the local mail function) then you'll want to select **Yes**.
 To use the local mail function, leave this option at its default setting.

 3. **SMTP Server Address** This is the server address for your SMTP server.
 Only required if you choose to send mail through SMTP.

 4. **Authentication Method for SMTP** Only used if a username/password is set.
-Ask your provider if you're unsure.
+Ask your provider if you are unsure.

 5. **SMTP Username** Enter the username for your SMTP account.
 This should only be entered if the server requires it.